Openslava/vb-tf-onprem-hub-spoke/readme.md

 ## quickstart first deployment

+available deploy.ps1 switches
+-  -onprem  - by default do not deploy on prem and gateways
+-  -destroy - terraform destroy to delete created resources
+-  -apim    - deploy apim
+-  -vms     - deploy VMs
+-  -plan    - terraform plan only
+-  -graph   - terraform grapth only

+by default 'terraform apply'  will be used

 ```powershell
     # login to azure and set the context to target subscription
     az login  # or: az login --tenant  [tenant id]